Our Reading and Phonics subject leader is Mrs K Crouch

 Reading Books

-Every child in Reception, Year 1 and Year 2 will bring home two Read, Write, Inc books per week.
+Every child in Reception, Year 1 and Year 2 will bring home one Read, Write, Inc book at a time.
 These books match your child’s phonic level.
+We encourage three reads of the same book to build confidence and fluency.